RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Implementation Details and Experimental Settings

-We implement RORL based on SAC-10 and keep the hyperparameters the same.
+\paragraph{RORL} We implement RORL based on SAC-10 and keep the hyper-parameters the same.
 The differences are the introduced policy and $Q$ network smoothing techniques and the additional value underestimation on OOD state-action pairs.
-In Eq.~\eqref{eq:roal-Q}, the coefficient $\alpha$ for the $Q$ network smoothing loss $\mathcal{L}_{\rm smooth}$ is set to $0.0001$ for all tasks, and the coefficient $\beta$ for the OOD loss $\mathcal{L}_{\rm ood}$ is tuned within $\{0.0,0.1,0.5 \}$.
-Besides, the coefficient $\alpha_2$ of the policy smoothing loss in Eq.~\eqref{eq:roal-policy} is searched in $\{0.1, 1.0 \}$.
-When training the policy and value functions in RORL, we randomly sample $n$ perturbed observations from a $l_{\infty}$ ball of norm $\epsilon$ and select the one that maximizes $D_{\rm J}(\pi_{\theta}(\cdot |s)\|\pi_{\theta}(\cdot|\hat s))$ and $\mathcal{L}_{\rm smooth}$, respectively.
+In Eq.~\eqref{eq:roal-Q}, the coefficient $\beta_{\rm Q}$ for the $Q$ network smoothing loss $\mathcal{L}_{\rm smooth}$ is set to $0.0001$ for all tasks, and the coefficient $\beta_{\rm ood}$ for the OOD loss $\mathcal{L}_{\rm ood}$ is tuned within $\{0.0,0.1,0.5 \}$.
+Besides, the coefficient $\beta_{\rm P}$ of the policy smoothing loss in Eq.~\eqref{eq:roal-policy} is searched in $\{0.1, 1.0 \}$.
+When training the policy and value functions in RORL, we randomly sample $n$ perturbed observations from a $l_{\infty}$ ball of norm $\epsilon$ and select the one that maximizes $D_{\rm J}(\pi_{\theta}(\cdot |s)\|\pi_{\theta}(\cdot|\hat s))$ or $\mathcal{L}_{\rm smooth}$, respectively.
 We denote the perturbation scales for the $Q$ value functions, the policy, and the OOD loss as $\epsilon_{\rm Q}$, $\epsilon_{\rm P}$ and $\epsilon_{\rm ood}$.
-The number of sampled perturbed observations $n$ is tuned within $\{10, 20, 30, 40\}$.
+The number of sampled perturbed observations $n$ is tuned within $\{10, 20\}$.
 The OOD loss underestimates the values for $n$ perturbed states $\hat s \sim \mathbb{B}_d(s,\epsilon)$ with actions sampled from the current policy $\hat a \sim \pi_\theta(\hat{s})$.
+For each $\hat s$, we sample a single $\hat a$ for the OOD loss.
 Regarding the $Q$ smoothing loss in Eq.~\eqref{eq:conservative_smoothing_Q}, the parameter $\tau$ is set to $0.2$ in all tasks for conservative value estimation.
-All the hyper-parameters used in RORL for the benchmark and adversarial experiments are listed in Table \ref{tab:bench_params} and Table \ref{tab:attack_params} respectively.
+All the hyper-parameters used in RORL for the benchmark experiments and adversarial experiments are listed in Table \ref{tab:bench_params} and Table \ref{tab:attack_params} respectively.
 Note that for halfcheetah tasks, 10 ensemble $Q$ networks already enforce sufficient pessimism for OOD state-action pairs, thus we do not need additional OOD loss for these tasks.